PMArkive/nintendo-ds-tools/README.md

 deprecated repository.
-Fpr fwTool see https://github.com/WinterMute/fwTool
+For fwTool see https://github.com/WinterMute/fwTool